ROBOTIS-GIT/emanual/docs/en/platform/manipulator_h/examples.md

 Press the Esc key then Enter key and the arm remains as is.

 The sample code from above is broken down below.
-The joint angles and Dynamixel angles may not be the same so it must be taken into consideration. **Angle of Dynamixel is the output of the actual angle of Dynamixel**.
+The joint angles and DYNAMIXEL angles may not be the same so it must be taken into consideration. **Angle of DYNAMIXEL is the output of the actual angle of DYNAMIXEL**.